veduardo/django-pyx-openshift-quickstart/README.md

 Django on Openshift
 -------------------

-This is a repository helps you to install and run Django 1.7 on Openshift.
+This repository helps you install and run Django 1.7 on Openshift..

-you can deploy django in three simple steps.
+You can deploy django in three simple steps.

 Step 1: Create a python application on Openshift.